 The Sickle Cell Foundation of the River Region has a deep-rooted commitment and strides in providing monitoring tools and resources for individuals suffering from sickle cell disease.

 It is our mission to improve the lives of those suffering with the disease, while working closely with individuals and agencies conducting research.
-We provide free testing with test results available by the next day.
+We provide testing with test results available within 3-5 business days.
 Walk in and visit our location to learn more about the resources and educational programs we offer.

 The Foundation serves Autauga, Butler.
 Chambers, Chilton, Coffee, Coosa, Crenshaw, Dallas, Elmore, Lowndes, Montgomery, Tallapoosa, and Wilcox counties of Alabama.
 Contact us to arrange for a free sickle cell disease screening at (334) 286-9122 or 1 (888) 727-4255.